101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 #### 4.2.1.
 Milestones

-GitHub allows the control and planning of new releases utilizing milestones, which outline the description of the new release, the deadline for its release , and the scope of the release by linking related issues for its completion.
+GitHub allows the control and planning of new releases utilizing milestones, which outline the description of the new release, the deadline for its release, and the scope of the release by linking related issues for its completion.

-They allow for better project management by setting progress markers for the project, and tracking progress towards any given milestones by comparing the number of finished and unfinished issues the milestone has, by assuming that all issues are the same size.
+They allow for better project management by setting progress markers for the project, and tracking progress towards any given milestones by comparing the number of finished and unfinished issues the milestone has, assuming that all issues are the same size.

 Adding or removing issues is allowed, and a milestone can be considered complete once 100% of the issues assigned to said milestone have been completed.
 [Learn more](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)

 [Back to top &#x21e7;](#contribution-guidelines)